 The default distance is 30 meters, but you can change this to to any distance you wish.
 30 meters works for most riders, but if you want more time to react to notifications, change it to 50 meters.

-- Click TCX Course to download the route to the NEW FILES folder on your Garmin device.
+- Click TCX Course or FIT to download the route to the NEW FILES folder on your Garmin device.

 See EXPORTING ROUTES TO GARMIN DEVICES for detailed instructions

-There are three reasons you would want a TCX file over a GPX:
+There are three reasons you would want a TCX Course or FIT Course file over a GPX:

 - You have a GPS unit that does not have mapping capabilities (Edge 305/500) but want turn warnings, or you have a GPS unit that has mapping capabilities (Edge 705/800) but you did not purchase the microSD card that contains the mapping/routing information which provides the nice GPS style turn guidance.

-- TCX files contain the cuesheet generated when mapping a route using our planner.
+- TCX Course and FIT Course files contain the cuesheet generated when mapping a route using our planner.

 - When you come close to the cuesheet entry, your Edge will beep and an arrow icon will appear on the map.
 An abbreviated 10 character description of the cue will also appear.
 Garmin’s are limited to 10 characters, so we attempt to strip out irrelevant text from the cue, leaving just the street name if possible.

-- Often, the beep you get with the very simplistic turn by turn directions of a TCX occurs as you are in the middle of the intersection, meaning it doesn’t happen in advance of the turn.
+- Often, the beep you get with the very simplistic turn by turn directions of a TCX Course or Fit Course file occurs as you are in the middle of the intersection, meaning it doesn’t happen in advance of the turn.
 That’s fine for most people, since it’s just a reference – most of the time you have an idea of where you are going and just need an auditory beep to make sure you don’t accidentally pass a turn.

 - Your GPS unit has fancy maps installed, but you have custom cue entries like water and food stops.
-Using the TCX will still allow your GPS unit to have the fancy turn guidance you get when you have a quality map installed on the GPS, however you will also get the simple beep/icon style navigation of the TCX.
+Using a TCX Course or FIT Course file will still allow your GPS unit to have the fancy turn guidance you get when you have a quality map installed on the GPS, however you will also get the simple beep/icon style navigation of the TCX.
 This allows you to get alerts when you approach your custom cues, while still using the fancy navigation capabilities of your GPS unit.

-- You are interested in the training capabilities of the TCX, meaning, you want to export a route with a set speed, and you want to get alerts when you go above or below that speed.
+- You are interested in the training capabilities of TCX Course or FIT Course files, meaning, you want to export a route with a set speed, and you want to get alerts when you go above or below that speed.
 At this moment, we do not have the capability to export a *route* with these average speeds, however if you export a TCX of an existing activity that you have done, you can race against the speed you went when originally riding on that activity.